Christopher Belmonte

-Christopher "Monte" Belmonte (born 1978) is a radio personality in Western Massachusetts known for his fundraising event Monte's March, in its twelfth year in 2021.
+Christopher "Monte" Belmonte (born 1978) is a radio personality in Western Massachusetts known for his fundraising event March for the Food Bank (originally "Monte's March"), which began in 2010.

-Belmonte is a program director and morning show host at The River, WRSI, in the 6-10 am slot.
-He broadcasts while he is on his fundraising march from a portable transmitter in a shopping cart he pushes.
-The walk takes place over two days, walking 43 miles from Springfield to Greenfield, Massachusetts, with Belmonte often in costume.
-He is often joined by Congressman Jim McGovern who has marched with him nine out of the last twelve years.
+The March for the Food Bank takes place over two days, covering 43 miles from Springfield to Greenfield, Massachusetts, with Belmonte often in costume.
+He is often joined by Congressman Jim McGovern.
 His 2020 march raised $614,577 for the Food Bank of Western Massachusetts.
 During the COVID pandemic many schools did "solidarity marches," doing local marches while raising money for local food banks.

+Belmonte was a program director and morning show host at The River, WRSI, in the 6-10 am slot.

-Belmonte also writes about wine for the Valley Advocate.
-He has been a regular guest bailiff on Judge John Hodgman.
-He supports other charity projects, raising money for cancer with the Cancer Connection Campout, and being a judge for Stir Up Some Love which raises money for the Treehouse Foundation.
-He was named one of Business West's 40 Under 40 in 2017 when he was 39.
+He has also written about wine for the Valley Advocate.
+He has been a regular "funtime summertime guest bailiff" on Judge John Hodgman.
+He supports other charity projects, raising money with the Cancer Connection Campout, and serving as a judge for Stir Up Some Love, which raises money for the Treehouse Foundation.
+He was named one of Business West's "40 Under 40" in 2017, when he was 39.
 He is the board president of the Shea Theater in Turners Falls, Massachusetts.

-Belmonte is of Italian American heritage.
-He was born in Dorchester, Massachusetts and raised in Norton, Massachusetts.
-He is married and has three children.